Price Check in 15 Minutes: Recover $15K–$30K Left on the Table for $68K–$96K Operators

 Written by Nour Boustani for $68K–$96K/month founders who want higher effective rates and cleaner revenue per client without overhauling offers or working more hours.

-Why This 10-Minute Check Matters
+Why A 10-Minute Price Resistance Check Matters At $68K–$96K/Month

 Without this check:

-Working harder instead of charging appropriately
+Workload tradeoff: You’re working harder instead of charging appropriately.

-Client perception: lower price = lower value
+Client perception: Lower price = lower perceived value.

-The capacity is filled with underpaying clients
+Capacity load: Your capacity is filled with underpaying clients.

 With this check: